Interface Query

 • setCacheStoreMode

-@Deprecated(since="4.0", forRemoval=true) Query setCacheStoreMode(CacheStoreMode cacheStoreMode)
+@Deprecated(since="4.0", forRemoval=true) @Nonnull Query setCacheStoreMode(@Nonnull CacheStoreMode cacheStoreMode)

 Deprecated, for removal: This API element is subject to removal in a future version.